MaxenceQueyrel/docker_deep_learning/README.md

 docker pull maxence27/deep_learning:tag (replace tag by py2 or py3)

 #### Run the image
-docker run -it --runtime=nvidia --privileged maxence27/deep_learning:py2 bash
+docker run -it --gpus=all maxence27/deep_learning:py2 bash

 If you want to use jupyter notebook run : </br>
-docker run -it --runtime=nvidia --privileged --net=host maxence27/deep_learning:py2
+docker run -it --gpus=all --net=host maxence27/deep_learning:py2